sudkc37/MathematicalPortfolioRisk/README.md

 $$\Sigma^{-1}$$ is the inverse of the covariance matrix.
 $$\mathbf{1}$$ is a vector of ones.

-This requires computing the inverse of the covariance matrix—a fundamental operation in numerical linear algebra.
+The   portfolio return is the inverse of the covariance matrix:

-The portfolio return is:

 $$
 R_{\text{MVP}} = \frac{R' \Sigma^{-1} \mathbf{1}}{\mathbf{1}' \Sigma^{-1} \mathbf{1}}